Neuroscience-Based Coaching in Miami — North Miami Beach

 What services does MindLAB Neuroscience offer in Miami?

 MindLAB Neuroscience offers neuroscience-based programs for personal and professional development at our North Miami Beach office.
-Dr. Ceruto works with individuals navigating complex transitions, high-stakes decisions, and performance demands across five core areas: life coaching and personal development, business consulting and executive coaching, strategic consulting, career guidance, and business development.
-Each program is built on Real-Time Neuroplasticity™ — Dr. Ceruto's proprietary methodology that identifies and restructures the neural patterns driving behavior, decision-making, and performance.
+Dr. Ceruto goes beyond what a traditional ADHD coach can provide — she works with adults navigating complex transitions, high-stakes decisions, and focus-related performance demands across five core areas: personal development, business consulting, strategic planning, career guidance, and goal-driven program design.
+Each program is built on Real-Time Neuroplasticity™ — Dr. Ceruto’s proprietary methodology that identifies and restructures the neural patterns driving behavior, decision-making, and performance.
 The first step is a Strategy Call, conducted by phone.

 How do I schedule a consultation at the Miami office?

-The first step is a Strategy Call — a focused conversation with Dr. Ceruto to determine whether MindLAB's methodology is the right fit for your situation.
+The first step is a Strategy Call — a focused conversation with Dr. Ceruto to determine whether MindLAB’s methodology is the right fit.
 You can book directly through our website.
-Strategy Calls are conducted by phone — an intentional format backed by research showing that eliminating visual stimuli activates deeper processing pathways and produces greater clarity.
+Strategy Calls are by phone — an intentional format backed by research showing that eliminating visual stimuli activates deeper processing.
+Unlike a standard ADHD coach focused on time-management planning, Dr. Ceruto assesses your neurological profile to build targeted support.
 MindLAB Neuroscience is located at 17301 Biscayne Blvd, Suite 605, North Miami Beach, FL 33160.
-Program structure and investment details are discussed during the Strategy Call.
+Program details are discussed during the call.

 What is the investment for working with Dr. Ceruto?

-Program investment varies based on the scope and duration of engagement.
-Because every client's situation is different, Dr. Ceruto discusses investment details during the Strategy Call after she understands what you're navigating.
-You can schedule a Strategy Call through our website to learn more.
+Program investment varies based on scope and duration.
+Because every client’s goals are different, Dr. Ceruto discusses details during the Strategy Call after she understands what you’re navigating.
+Unlike a typical ADHD coach program, MindLAB’s support is neuroscience-based and individualized.
+Schedule a Strategy Call to learn more.

 What makes MindLAB Neuroscience different from therapy or executive coaching?

 MindLAB is neither therapy nor coaching.
 Dr. Ceruto is a neuroscientist who identifies the neural patterns driving your behavior and rewires them using Real-Time Neuroplasticity™ — intervening in the live moment, not retrospectively.
-Traditional approaches analyze past experiences or assign accountability structures.
-Dr. Ceruto's methodology works at the neurological level to create permanent structural change in how your brain processes decisions, emotions, and responses.
+Where a typical ADHD coach focuses on external planning and accountability support for adults, Dr. Ceruto’s methodology works at the neurological level to create permanent structural change in how your brain processes decisions, emotions, and goal-directed responses.

 Do you work with professionals in Latin America and the Caribbean?

 Yes.
-Miami's position as a gateway between North America, Latin America, and the Caribbean makes our North Miami Beach office a natural fit for professionals operating across borders.
-Dr. Ceruto works with individuals navigating the unique pressures of cross-cultural business environments, dual-market complexity, and the particular isolation that comes with operating at a high level far from your home network.
+Miami’s position as a gateway between North America, Latin America, and the Caribbean makes our North Miami Beach office a natural fit for clients operating across borders.
+Many adults seeking an ADHD coach in Miami find that conventional focus strategies fall short in cross-cultural business environments.
+Dr. Ceruto works with individuals navigating dual-market complexity and the isolation of operating far from your support network.

 Ready to Perform at Your Highest Level?